-Levels for targets and/or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 Company-wide targets and goals Business level Targets are monitored at the corporate level We have set targets and goals to be coherent with our public engagements and our internal Water policy: - our long-term target is to withdraw as little water as possible and to aim for "zero discharge" of industrial water in specific targets and/or goals Goals are monitored at liquid form, while avoiding generating new impacts for other natural environments and/or for other parties involved.
+Levels for targets and/or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals Ro w Company-wide Targets are We have set targets and goals to be coherent with our public 1 targets and monitored at engagements and our internal Water policy: goals the corporate - our long-term target is to withdraw as little water as Business level level possible and to aim for "zero discharge" of industrial water in specific targets Goals are liquid form, while avoiding generating new impacts for other and/or goals monitored at natural environments and/or for other parties involved.
 To do that we also have a medium-term target of 80% water

 Activity level the corporate discharge decrease between 2010 and 2025 at isospecific targets level production.
 We also work to manage priorities by identifying and/or goals the development of water stressed areas, which give rise to Site/facility production risks and penalize local populations.
 Our target is specific targets at corporate level and to be applied by activity and at country and/or goals and facility level.
 We now have a special follow up and Country level dedicated action plan with our main water contributing sites targets and/or through the focus site programme that identified the site that goals contribute to 80% of the Group Water discharge.
-3 We also have goals for our suppliers, managed at corporate level.
+We also have goals for our suppliers, managed at corporate level.